ppy/osu-wiki/news/2020-06-21-project-loved-june-2020.md

 [Hommarju - Warriors](https://osu.ppy.sh/beatmapsets/376832#mania) by [ALEFY](https://osu.ppy.sh/users/1291769)
 128 BPM, 2:01 | \[4K\] 3.29★, \[4K\] 3.29★

 Up next is an extremely simple nomination, but one that has gained an immense amount of popularity since it's upload.
 The map is ALEFY's *Warriors*, a staple of his SV maps that heavily utilizes red line gimmicks.
-The main draw of the map comes in its choruses, where this usage of red lines is most obvious: instantaneous teleports and 0 BPM lines create a seamless, sudden appearance of following notes and make for an interesting experience similar to that in \[maskeara\](https://osu.ppy.sh/users/2393914)'s Loved set of *\[POSSESSION\](https://osu.ppy.sh/beatmapsets/551469)* set.
+The main draw of the map comes in its choruses, where this usage of red lines is most obvious: instantaneous teleports and 0 BPM lines create a seamless, sudden appearance of following notes and make for an interesting experience similar to that in [maskeara](https://osu.ppy.sh/users/2393914)'s Loved set of *[POSSESSION](https://osu.ppy.sh/beatmapsets/551469)* set.
 It's no wonder that *Warriors* gained the following it has today given these simple, yet very enjoyable SV gimmicks that keep players coming back.
 This makes it a clear shoo-in for Loved.

 [![](/wiki/shared/news/2020-06-21-project-loved-june-2020/mania/4-chaosmaid.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})

 [paraoka - chaosmaid](https://osu.ppy.sh/beatmapsets/533893#mania) by [shuniki](https://osu.ppy.sh/users/4942174)
 189 BPM, 3:52 | \[4K\] 7.69★, \[4K\] 5.01★

-A familiar face in the loved section, shuniki returns with Chaosmaid, another fun and challenging long-note community favorite.
-Like shuniki's other LN maps that were previously nominated for Loved, Chaosmaid is a staple LN map for all those LN fanatics out there.
-Chaosmaid is a relatively straightforward map when it comes to shuniki, with its simplistic, repetitive structure executed in a smooth and satisfying manner.
-At 189 BPM, the map contains dense long note inverse jumpstream patterns, followed by minijacks and almost rude SV transitions.
+A familiar face in the loved section, shuniki returns with *chaosmaid*, another fun and challenging long-note community favorite.
+Like shuniki's other LN maps that were previously nominated for Loved, *chaosmaid* is a staple LN map for all those LN fanatics out there.
+It's a relatively straightforward map when it comes to shuniki, with its simplistic, repetitive structure executed in a smooth and satisfying manner.
+At 189 BPM, the map contains dense long-note inverse jumpstream patterns, followed by minijacks and almost rude SV transitions.
 In the middle section, the gaps between the long notes shrink, making it very necessary for the player to concentrate especially hard, as this section is very difficult to read even in comparison to the inverses.
 After this, the buildup and chorus repeat themselves, with slightly smaller gaps in the buildup, coming full circle at the end.
 Overall, it is not surprising that this chart has become so popular among LN players, as it presents a challenge in many different sub-skillsets of LNs.
-But not only that -- the patterns are very smooth and fun, making for an enjoyable experience.
-With its approachability, popularity, and fun, there's no question that Chaosmaid deserves its spot in Loved.
+But not only that, the patterns are very smooth and fun, making for an enjoyable experience.
+With its approachability, popularity, and fun, there's no question that *chaosmaid* deserves a spot in Loved.

 [![](/wiki/shared/news/2020-06-21-project-loved-june-2020/mania/5-alipay-s-6k-practice-pack.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})